studiomikan/Graduaters_ponkan/README.md

-# Graduaters-ponkan3
+# Graduaters-ponkan
-Graduaters on Ponkan3
+Graduaters on Ponkan